 (a) It is doubtful that an analogue instrument exists capable of measuring the Zeta potential between single atoms or cluster of atoms suspended in water.
 A Zeta potential is described in the literature as a static electrical interfacial charge between the water and matter which has a hydrophobic relationship with the water it is suspended in.
 In the case of silver atomic nano sized clusters, the Zeta potential charge is zero at the Iso-electric point and a minus 100mV at its maximum.
 It is also said, that at around -30mv, the repelling charge is strong enough to negate the attractive forces of the ‘van der Waals’ force.
 A high Zeta potential is thus an indicator of stability.
 As stated, the Zeta potential is a potential between an individual particle, a molecule or atomic cluster and the water.
 Nano-particulate matter ranges from approximate 100nm (10-7) to 1nm (10-9).
 Diffraction limits the resolution of an optical microscope to about 200nm, a magnification of 1,500 times.
 Some instruments claim to measure Zeta potential in a collective way.
 It is questionable if a collective Zeta potential actually exists.
 However I am working on designing an instrument and probe that is able to measure the Zeta potential at a local concentration of silver clusters.
 The probe will need to be screened with a miniature Faraday cage, to stop other signals from interfering.

 - It is now possible to measure resistances in the high Giga Ohms, i.e. 1,000 Million Ohm (109) to 100,000 million Ohm (1011) and currents as small as 1 nano ampere (10-9).
-A number of operational amplifiers with input resistances of 1 Tera Ohm and even 1.5 Tera Ohm (10s) are commercially available at relatively low cost.
+A number of operational amplifiers (0p-Amps) with input resistances of 1 Tera Ohm and even 1.5 Tera Ohm (10s) are commercially available at relatively low cost.
 Instruments using such devices will enable other properties of nano metre sized silver to be identified as well.

-- The significance of these seemingly extreme levels of current and resistances, is for the benefit of obtaining equally extreme precision in measurement in determining the properties of water.
+- The significance of these seemingly extreme levels of current and resistances, is for the benefit of obtaining equally extreme precision in measurement for determining the properties of water.
 Just like measuring conductivity with a conductivity meter measuring micro Siemens and resistivity using the concept that high conductivity equates to low resistivity and high resistivity being the reciprocal of low conductivity.
 These high and low values work exactly the same way, albeit adding voltage potential to the equation.
 All inorganic and organic substances inhibit the flow of electrical current.
 Copper, silver and gold possess low resistances and are excellent conductors.
 Water, glass and plastics do not and are considered insulators.
 With water at least this opposition to current flow can be lowered with an applied voltage potential.
 Experiments substantiated with actual use has shown that at a DC voltage potential of 300 volts, a current of 500 micro ampere can flow.
 Increasing this voltage potential to 600 volts DC shows a three-fold increase to 1,500 micro ampere, i.e. 1.5mA.

 - Under normal conditions the so-called resistance of water, which is not really a resistance but an opposition to charge carrier flow, i.e. ionic flow.
-This is in turn is determined by the contamination of the water and any ionic matter also contained therein, is very sensitive to being loaded by the input resistance factor of the measuring instrument [1-51].
+This is in turn is determined by the contamination of the water and any ionic matter also contained therein, is very prone to being loaded by the input resistance factor of the measuring instrument [1-51].

 Many things in life present themselves as a friend or foe and often a balance needs to be struck between the benefits and any possible inherent risks.
 Silver is like that and so are antibiotics and chemotherapy.
 They may heal but also kill and often indiscriminately.
 It simply responds to conditions and circumstances at the time.
 It is all a question of balance and an ideal example of this would be immunity against pathogens invading the body or the reverse as presented by auto-immune diseases where the immune system attacks itself or perhaps some more severe than others.
 There is also the research done in parts of the British Isles where survivors of the bitter conditions of WW II developed Diabetes II decades later in life and spoken off as a result of an auto-immune disease [76- 88].